teach-afp/www/input/lecture6.md

   the reference denoted by `e1` with the value denoted by `e2`.

-* The interpreter needs a notion of *memory* or *store* to keep the values stored in references
+* The interpreter needs a notion of *memory* or *store* to keep the values stored in references.

 * This store is mutable, since references are mutable too!

-* We represent it as a mapping from *memory locations* to *values*
+* We represent it as a mapping from *memory locations* to *values*:

   ```haskell
   type Ptr   = Integer